The voice of Thea Sørli Paulsrud carries the message in a delightful way.

 – Tor Hammerø, Nettavisen, on Soft City’s album Settle for the Moon (2022)

 Thea Paulsrud’s musical journey spans soul, blues, big band, rock, pop and Norwegian “viser,” showcasing her versatility and passion for diverse genres.
-As a vocalist and songwriter, she leads her self-titled band, where she has released the EP Safe Haven (2021) and a captivating music video, with an eagerly anticipated debut album in the works.
-Additionally, she is a vital member and lead singer of Soft City, a band celebrated for their dynamic performances across the European field of blues.
+Since 2019 she’s been a vital member and lead singer of Soft City, a band celebrated for their dynamic performances across the European field of blues.
 By the release of their debut album, Nettavisen stated that “Soft City confirms with “Settle for the Moon” that the blues legacy, with accompanying glories, are taken care of in the very best ways”.
-Thea’s musical prowess extends beyond bands; she frequently collaborates with other artists, and delivers mesmerizing solo performances.
-From intimate weddings to prestigious blues festivals, Thea’s voice resonates with audiences, leaving an indelible impression wherever she performs.
+In connection with the release of their second album Such A Nice Guy (2025) Thea’s sound and presence was associated with the legend vocalist Radka Toneff (Bluesnews).

 Confident, delightful, and self-assured, and Thea’s voice is the icing on the cake.